Q239: What is a pedlars certificate and how do I get one?

 A pedlar may sell foodstuffs, however, depending upon the nature of the food being sold, they may be required to register with their local Environmental Health Department.

 Regional variation: Some local authorities have obtained private Acts of Parliament which prohibit pedlars from trading on 'designated streets'.
 In areas where such restrictions are in force a pedlar can only trade door to door and cannot sell direct to customers in the street.
 You should contact your local authority to enquire about any local restrictions.
+Please see the link in Related Information to find your local authority.

 Please note that having a pedlars certificate is in no way an indication that the goods for sale are of merchantable quality.